mennooo/apex-modular-js/README.md

 ```

 ## Install APEX Sample application
+The sample application works immediate without any further actions.
 You can import the demo application in your APEX workspace.
 It's located in:
 ```
 apex/f103.sql